Section 3. Programming Policies

 The Director of SPO is authorized to determine whether a prominent event will be approved for scheduling.
 Such determination will be based on considerations regarding safety, crowd accommodation, and the potential value of the event for students and the Boston College community.

-Following approval of a prominent event by the Director of SPO, the sponsoring organization may be required to appoint a representative who will work on logistics with an advising dean, Boston College Police Department, Office of News and Public Affairs, Bureau of Conferences, co-sponsors and club advisor, and other offices and departments as deemed necessary by SPO.
+Following approval of a prominent event by the Director of SPO, the sponsoring organization may be required to appoint a representative who will work on logistics with an adviser , Boston College Police Department, Office of News and Public Affairs, Bureau of Conferences, co-sponsors and club advisor, and other offices and departments as deemed necessary by SPO.

 SPO may require that prominent events only be advertised to, and open to, members of the Boston College campus community.

 Members of the Boston College community will be authorized to set up information tables when contact (e.g., petitions, sign-up sheets) with the University community is needed.
-Registered clubs and organizations, faculty, and administrators should visit or call SPO (Maloney Hall, Suite 242, 617-552-3480) to book a table.
+Organizations, faculty, and administrators should visit www.bc.edu/mybc and reserve a table via the Student Programs Office events section (McElroy Table Reservation).
 A minimum of one month's advance notice is recommended due to limited space availability.
 Organizations may reserve a table a maximum six times per semester.
 Tables are assigned on a first-come, first-served basis.

 If approved, the table may be staffed from 10 a.m. to 4 p.m. in the McElroy Lobby.
 Please do not set up the table in front of the newspaper and information distribution bins.
 On the day of the reservation, "check in" at the Bookstore Customer Service Desk to receive a table.
 A Boston College ID will be collected and returned at the end of the day provided that the table is returned to the Bookstore.
 Information tables should have a sign identifying the sponsoring group.